-Cornel Frey Firmware upgrade through Modbus Terminal
+Cornel Frey Firmware upgrade

 Document Number: 00000

 Introduction

 This document will describe in detail the Smart Battery Interface communications protocol between the ISC Ventis Pro instrument and the smart battery (can be Wi-Fi or Cellular) when the firmware is upgraded through Modbus Terminal.
 The actual interface will be defined here, not the actual values that are passed between the two devices.
 The Smart Battery communications for the Ventis Pro is done serially using SPI.